Citizens Financial Group, Inc. (CFG) Stock Price & How to Invest

 How to invest in Citizens Financial Group, Inc. (CFG)

-Walnut takes the basket route.
+Walnut takes the portfolio route.
 Describe a thesis where CFG fits (for example “AI infrastructure” or “dividend-growth large-caps”) and the AI proposes 5 to 6 constituents with target weights.
 You review the plan and fund it through your own broker when you're ready.

 The bottom line on Citizens Financial Group, Inc. (CFG)